 Global efforts toward health care cost containment continue to exert pressure on product pricing and market access worldwide.
 Changes to the U.S. health care system enacted in prior years as part of health care reform, as well as increased purchasing power of entities that negotiate on behalf of Medicare, Medicaid, and private sector beneficiaries, have contributed to pricing pressure.
 In several international markets, government-mandated pricing actions have reduced prices of generic and patented drugs.
-In addition, the Company's sales performance in the first six months of 2023 was negatively affected by other cost-reduction measures taken by governments and other third parties to lower health care costs.
+In addition, the Company's sales performance in the first nine months of 2023 was negatively affected by other cost-reduction measures taken by governments and other third parties to lower health care costs.
 In 2022, the U.S. Congress passed the Inflation Reduction Act (IRA), which makes significant changes to how drugs are covered and paid for under the Medicare program, including the creation of financial penalties for drugs whose prices rise faster than the rate of inflation, redesign of the Medicare Part D program to require manufacturers to bear more of the liability for certain drug benefits, and government price-setting for certain Medicare Part D drugs (starting in 2026) and Medicare Part B drugs (starting in 2028).
-The Company has sued the U.S. government regarding the IRA's "Drug Price Negotiation Program" for Medicare (see Note 9 to the condensed consolidated financial statements).
-Furthermore, the Biden Administration and Congress continue to discuss legislation designed to control health care costs, including the cost of drugs.
+In August 2023, the U.S. Department of Health and Human Services (HHS), through the Centers for Medicare & Medicaid Services (CMS), announced that Januvia (sitagliptin) will be included in the first year of the IRA's "Drug Price Negotiation Program" (Program).
+Pursuant to the IRA's Program, discussions with the government will occur in 2023 and 2024, with government price-setting becoming effective on January 1, 2026.
+The Company has sued the U.S. government regarding the IRA's Program (see Note 10 to the condensed consolidated financial statements).
+Furthermore, the Biden Administration and

+Congress continue to discuss legislation designed to control health care costs, including the cost of drugs.
 The Company anticipates all of these actions and additional actions in the future will negatively affect sales and profits.